Jallen1990/jali/README.md

 creating a new branch is quick.

+1
-creating a a new branch is quick and simple.
+creating a a new branch is quick